 After the clinic receives a completed referral form, you will be contacted by the heart failure clinic to discuss your therapy and to arrange your first appointment.
 During your initial appointment, the nurse will ask questions about your health, diet and medications.
 A detailed physical assessment, education and a non-invasive test will also be performed.
 In addition, we will provide educational classes and numerous other tools to enable your independence, improve your quality of life and reduce the potential for future hospitalization.

-The heart failure clinic is conveniently located on the second floor of the Firelands Regional Medical Center main campus, 1111 Hayes Ave.
-The heart failure clinic hours are as follows:
+The heart failure clinic is conveniently located on the second floor of the Firelands Regional Medical Center main campus, 1221 Hayes Ave., Suite B. The heart failure clinic hours are as follows: